aboulch/aboulch.github.io/_pages/about.md

 ![Machine Learning](/images/machine_learning.png){: .align-center}

 **Machine Learning** is a transverse field that aims at extracting information from data in order to make decisions and predictions.
-I currently work to developp new architectures (
+I currently work to develop new architectures (
 <span style="color:blue">
 [ShaResNet](/publications/2018-sharesnet)
 </span>), apply them various application fields from classification to cartography to 3D scene understanding to space wearther prediction.